UW-APL-EIS/vmvols-java/README.md

 fuse bridge that is Fuse4j is [there] (https://github.com/uw-dims/fuse4j).

-To save the vmvols user the chore of building and installing these dependencies, we are bundling these compiled artifacts into a 'project-local Maven repo' at [./.repository](./.repository).
+To save the vmvols-java user the chore of building and installing these dependencies, we are bundling these compiled artifacts into a 'project-local Maven repo' at [./.repository](./.repository).
 The relevant [pom] (./fuse/pom.xml) refers to this repo to resolve the artifact dependencies.
 The project-local repo looks like this:

 ```
-$ cd /path/to/vmvols
+$ cd /path/to/vmvols-java
 $ tree .repository/
 .repository/
 `-- edu